Quaker History in 8 Minutes

 • 1900 Friends General Conference established

-• 1902 Five Year Meeting (FYM), later Friends United Meeting (FUM) established
+• 1902 Five Year Meeting (FYM), later named Friends United Meeting (FUM), established

 • 1903 Willis Hotchkiss, Arthur B. Chilson and Edgar Holes sent by FYM to East Africa